 That wasn't exactly the end of the story and is actually where Mary Me truly begins, at least in the context of Elizabeth B. Bristol vocalizing a commitment that is not usually considered an easy one to make.
-As an outsider looking in--to Bristol's life, not the Big Guy Upstairs--it's the conversational narrative style that makes the memoir so engaging.
-Bristol is the type of person you really want to hang out with.
-She's funny and adventurous, she's authentic.
+As an outsider looking into Bristol's life, not the Big Guy Upstairs—it's the conversational narrative style that makes the memoir so engaging.
+Bristol is the type of person who invites readers to hang out.
+She's funny and adventurous; she's authentic.
 She's real.
-She colors outside the lines and is upfront about it not being as easy as people make it sound to be a "fisher of men", something clarified as an entirely different style of discipleship a bit down the line.
+She colors outside the lines and is upfront about it not being as easy as people make it out to be, a “fisher of men”, something clarified as an entirely different style of discipleship a bit down the line.
 At the same time, she makes some incredibly heartbreaking revelations that take courage to share.
 This is an excellent book and I'm so glad to have come across it.

 -Reviewed By Asher Syed for Readers' Favorite

 Mary Me: One Woman's Incredible Adventure with God by Elizabeth B. Bristol takes readers through her spiritual quest, which she terms as weird because she did not fit into any church with her perception of God.
 She shares her experiences and stories through this memoir and shows what exactly took her closer to God and her unique adventures with Him.
 The memoir gives readers different ways of looking at God and His role in their lives.
 The author studied chakras, walked labyrinths, searched for a sweat lodge, made pilgrimages to Jim Morrison's grave, Loch Ness, and the Shrine of the Blessed Virgin Mary.
 The author's words put God in a different light than what He is usually perceived to be.
 God is cool, and He is packaged in another way.
 He is gentle, never hurried, always present, and not judgmental or mean, but He is the ultimate friend one seeks.